Mirim Airport

-Mirim Airport, also known as Pyongyang East Airfield or K-24 Air Base, is an airport in Mirim-dong, Sadong-guyok, Pyongyang-si, North Korea.
+Mirim Airport, also known as Pyongyang East Airfield (designated K-24), is an airport in Mirim-dong, Sadong-guyok, Pyongyang-si, North Korea.

 History

 Korean War

 Following the capture of Pyongyang on 19 October 1950 the air base was put into service by the UN forces.
 The USAF designated the base K-24.

 USAF units stationed at the base included: